7eina/COMP3005-A3-Q1/ReadMe.md

 - `Main.java`: The primary Java application file responsible for connecting to the PostgreSQL database, providing a command-line interface for interacting with the database, and performing CRUD operations.
 It includes methods for adding, updating, deleting, and retrieving student records.

 ### `/target`
-This directory is typically generated when the project is built and may contain compiled code and other build artifacts, including:
+This directory is generated when the project is built and contains compiled code and other build artifacts, including:

 - `Main.class`: The compiled version of `Main.java`, ready for execution.